-- Mathematics: Mathematics 305G, calculus, or coursework in statistics.
-Mathematics 305G and several calculus and statistics courses may also be counted toward the mathematics requirement of the core curriculum.
+- Mathematics: Mathematics 305G or calculus.
+Mathematics 305G and several calculus courses may also be counted toward the mathematics requirement of the core curriculum.

 - Natural science: Many courses that fulfill this natural science requirement may also be counted toward the science and technology requirements of the core curriculum.

 - Classical Civilization 306M

 - Foreign language: In addition to the core curriculum requirements above, undergraduates are expected to have completed two years in a single foreign language in high school.
 Students without two years of high school foreign language coursework must earn credit for the second college-level course in a foreign language; this credit does not count toward the student’s degree.
 Students can consult with their adviser and the degree requirements to determine whether additional foreign language requirements apply to them.

 - The following courses: